Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Summary

 \section{Summary}

-In this Part A we have collected well-known but also less-known properties of the Dirichlet and Riemann functions.
-We have clarified why the Riemann function may be considered as a particular case of the general Dirichlet $L$-functions, although we have shown that it is a case that needs a different approach than the one used in \cite{ML,LM} for proving that all its non-trivial zeros are along the axis $ {\mathbb Re} \,s = 1/2$.
-Indeed, while for a generic Dirichlet $L$-function of non-principal character of modulus $q$ one can employ their infinite product representation and work directly on the statistical distribution of the residues (mod q) of the prime numbers\footnote{The obvious advantage of working, in this context, with prime numbers rather than natural numbers is that for prime numbers there are theorems, such as the Dirichlet theorem for the equidistribution of residues (mod q), or robust conjectures, such as the Hardy-Littlewood result for the correlations of these residues, which are extremely helpful in the statistical approach to the Generalized Riemann Hypothesis.
-On the other hand, for the M\"{o}bius coefficients on integers, their correlations and the corresponding behaviour of the Mertens function are much less known.} \cite{ML,LM}, for the Riemann zeta function it is instead necessary to employ the natural numbers and the statistical distribution of the Mertens function and its relative M\"{o}bius coefficients coming from the multiplicative inverse function of the Riemann's, i.e. $1/\zeta(s)$.
-However, we have argued that, establishing the validity of the RH through the asymptotic behaviour of the Mertens function, could be enough to prove the validity of the GRH as well.
+In this Part A we have collected some well-known but also less-known properties of the Dirichlet and Riemann functions.
+We have clarified why the Riemann function may be considered as a particular case of the general Dirichlet $L$-functions, although we have shown that it is a case that needs a different approach than the one used previously for discussing the GRH for a generic Dirichlet $L$-function of non-principal character \cite{ML,LM}: indeed, while for a generic Dirichlet $L$-function of non-principal character of modulus $q$ one can employ their infinite product representation and work directly on the statistical distribution of the residues (mod q) of the prime numbers\footnote{The obvious advantage of working, in this context, with prime numbers rather than natural numbers is that for prime numbers there are theorems, such as the Dirichlet theorem for the equidistribution of residues (mod q), or robust conjectures, such as the Hardy-Littlewood result for the correlations of these residues, which are extremely helpful in the statistical approach to the Generalized Riemann Hypothesis.
+On the other hand, for the M\"{o}bius coefficients on square-free numbers, their correlations and the corresponding behaviour of the Mertens function are much less known.}, for the Riemann zeta function it is instead necessary to employ the natural numbers and the statistical distribution of the Mertens function and its relative M\"{o}bius coefficients coming from the multiplicative inverse function of the Riemann's, i.e. $1/\zeta(s)$.
+However, in this part we have also argued that, establishing the validity of the RH through the asymptotic behavior of the Mertens function, could be enough to show the validity of the GRH as well.